Mjz86/C_colon/mcc.md

  `intptr_t program_switch_counter;`// positive indexes show normal control flow, negative indexes show the same suspension's catching/cancelation control flow, 0 shows that the function and all of its variables will be destroyed on next resume ( final suspend) .

- // if the function's last destination ( the counter being set to zero) throws by exception, the resume pointer will be reassigned to soly point to the frame deallocation destructor, the frame wouldn't be destroyed, but rather, the exception would be caught in the catch and stored on the stack then the frame will finally be destroyed by calling the resume pointer again.
+ // if the function's last destination ( the counter being set to zero) throws by exception, the resume pointer will be reassigned to soly point to the frame deallocation destructor, the frame would not be destroyed, but rather, the exception would be caught in the catch and stored on the stack then the frame will finally be destroyed by calling the resume pointer again.

- // if a the deallocation of the frame fails by exception the program will terminate ( we can assume free and delete will never fail so this isn't an issue)
+ // if a the deallocation of the frame fails by exception the program will terminate ( we can assume free and delete will never fail so this is not an issue)

  ` byte[....];`// coroutine frame storage